In this phase of reopening, the second and third floor of Zuhl library and all of Branson are closed to our patrons.

 Please be patient with us as we iron out our new processes!
 We thank you!

 In light of the impact COVID has on academic libraries and the services it provides, course reserves will temporarily be limited to only eResources and providing scanned copies of print sources following copyright best practices.

-Based on guidance from the Institute of Museums and Library Services "Project REALM", we have determined physical items cannot be placed in the library’s course reserves for fall 2020 and possibly longer.
-The library will adhere to guidance from library organizations and current practice in libraries to place any print/physical item in circulation or in person use to a 3-day quarantine period to provide time for the virus to become inactive.
+Based on guidance from the Institute of Library and Museum REALM project. https://www.imls.gov/our-work/partnerships/reopening-archives-libraries-and-museums, we have determined physical items cannot be placed in the library’s course reserves for spring 2021 and possibly longer.
+The library will adhere to guidance from library organizations and current practice in libraries to place any print/physical item in circulation or in person use to a 4-day quarantine period to provide time for the virus to become inactive.
 This quarantine process affects a course reserve’s circulation and availability.
 Users would not be able to access course reserves in a timely or equitable fashion.
 In the event of a campus shut down, these materials would not be accessible to anyone.

 The current procedure for course reserves will be: